danzimmerman/double_include_ros/README.md

 [ INFO] [1611082535.173605000]: Shutting down, ros::ok() returned false.
 ```

-## Why OK IN Visual Studio and Xcode?
+## Why does it work in Visual Studio and Xcode?

-to be decided
+Sorry, this is kind of a non-sequitur in the context of this repo, but `FakeHeaderOnlyLibrary.h` is a standin for a work library I actually use.

+Why is this not an issue for the *real* library?

+ * Is it because we just *never actually do it*? (`pybind`-enabled DLL and test app should?)
+ * Is it because of [incremental linking](https://docs.microsoft.com/en-us/cpp/build/reference/incremental-link-incrementally?view=msvc-160)